-Heart Rock Falls (more formally known as Seeley Creek Falls) is known not so much for its tiny 20ft waterfall but its nearly perfect heart-shaped depression right next to it.
-It's one of those features you marvel at because of how such a man-made shape could exist amidst the chaos and seemingly randomness of Mother Nature.
-It's definitely one of the more unique waterfall experiences we've had, and we even felt it was memorable enough for us to include it on our Top 10 So Cal Waterfalls List!
+Heart Rock Falls (more formally known as Seeley Creek Falls) was known not so much for its tiny 25-30ft waterfall but its nearly perfect heart-shaped depression right next to it.
+It was one of those features that made us marvel at because of how such a seemingly man-made shape could exist amidst the chaos and randomness of Mother Nature.
+For that, this was definitely one of the more unique waterfall experiences we've had, and we even felt it was memorable enough for us to include it at one point on our Top 10 So Cal Waterfalls List!
 I suspected that this heart-shaped depression might have been the result of a pair of whirlpools or vortices that forcefully drilled into the bedrock when fast-moving or turbulent water might have rushed through at some point in its history.

-Getting to the falls will probably require a bit of driving (since I'd imagine most visitors to this site don't live in or near Crestline or other mountain communities in the San Bernardino Mountains).
+Getting to the falls will probably require a bit of driving (since I'd imagine most visitors to this website don't live in or near Crestline or other mountain communities in the San Bernardino Mountains).
 We probably spent a little more time driving than the actual time on the trail itself, which we'll get into in the directions below.

 On our first trip to the falls, we thought it was pretty easy to miss the spur "trail" or scramble to the rocky ledge overlooking both the heart-shaped depression and the Seeley Creek Falls (especially if no one else was around to provide a hint as to where to go).
 The only other hint that there was something down there was by the loudness of the rushing waters of Seeley Creek itself.
 Julie and my Mom once accidentally missed the spur trail and kept going before the trail ended up joining with some road (and missed the falls altogether until they backtracked).

 At the overlook ledge itself, we definitely had to exercise caution because of how narrow the ledge was and high up the dropoffs were.
-We could easily envision how someone could take a real nasty spill into the little slot canyon right at the plunge pool of the falls down below us.
+We could easily envision how someone could take a real nasty (perhaps fatal) spill into the little basin right at the plunge pool of the falls down below us.
 It was for this reason that you might notice in some of the photos on this page were composed in such a way that the falls tended to hug the cliff on the right.
-We simply didn't want to risk going further out towards the drop-offs for a cleaner shot (though theoretically, I suppose it is possible if you've got more of a death wish).
+We simply didn't want to risk going further out towards the drop-offs for a cleaner shot (though theoretically, I suppose it would be possible if you've got more of a death wish).

 In addition to the ledge view, there was a fairly easy path that continued from the ledge area towards the plunge pool at the base of the Heart Rock Falls itself.
-Somehow we didn't notice this option the first time, but the last time we were here, we were glad to have finally found it as it afforded us the ability to interact with the water.
-It also provided us with a different perspective of the falls as it was nestled between the polished granite rock cliffs with the clear pool fronting the scene with the sounds of moving water providing that soothing background white noise appropriate for the scene.
+Somehow we didn't notice this option the first time, but the last couple of times we were here, we were glad to have finally found it as it afforded us the ability to interact with the water.
+It also provided us with a different perspective of the falls as it was nestled between the polished granite rock cliffs with a clear pool fronting it accompanied with the sounds of moving water providing that soothing background white noise appropriate for the scene.
 We couldn't see the heart-shaped depression from here, but it was definitely a more relaxing spot (as opposed to the narrow ledge above) to enjoy the falls before making the return to the car.

-Directions: To get to the trailhead from the I-605/I-210 junction near Monrovia or Duarte (about 25 miles northeast of downtown Los Angeles), drive east on the 210 Freeway (well east of the I-15) getting off at North Waterman Ave (Hwy 18), which was about 3/4-mile east of the junction between the 215 and 210 Freeways.
+To get to the trailhead from the I-605/I-210 junction near Monrovia or Duarte (about 25 miles northeast of downtown Los Angeles), drive east on the 210 Freeway (well east of the I-15) getting off at North Waterman Ave (Hwy 18), which was about 3/4-mile east of the junction between the 215 and 210 Freeways.
 Once on Hwy 18, head north towards Crestline as Hwy 18 headed into the mountains (note: the relatively fast speed limit and four-lane highway despite the curviness of the road is due to the fact that this is a thoroughfare for Crestline, Lake Arrowhead, Big Bear Lake, and other mountain communities).
 As the road climbs up to over 3000ft or 4000ft, pay attention to the junction of Hwy 18 and 138 just past an overhead bridge (it can get confusing here so take your time and keep right on the slow lane).

 Once you're past the ford, keep an eye out on your right for an open area near a sewage pipeline cover as well as a trail starting beneath some small power lines.
 Note that you're now across the creek from Camp Seeley from here.
-Look for parking somewhere within this open space, but we've since figured out that we could continue driving the single-lane paved road all the way to a gate blocking further progress.
+We used to start out hike at this open space, but we've since figured out that we could continue driving the single-lane paved road all the way to a gate blocking further progress.
 In front of this gate was the nearest trailhead parking for the Heart Rock Falls.